jeff-robi/PythonFinalJR/README.md

 random
 regular python modules
 # Future work (What I would do if given more time):
-I would work to understand how to make the computer player smart.
-I might even add a scoreboard for multiple games to tally.
+I would work to understand how to make the computer player smart. (testSMARTCOM.py is some attempting of that) I might even add a scoreboard for multiple games to tally.
 As well as fix any bugs I missed or just tidy things up more.
 # Completion Statement: